 IMPORTANT: Maximum Number of Credits Below the 2000-level.

-- A student may only count a maximum of 7.0 credits in zero and 1000-level courses toward fulfillment of graduation requirements.
+- A student may count a maximum of 7.0 credits below the 2000-level toward fulfillment of graduation requirements.

 - Credits in excess of this limit will be set aside as Extra to the Degree (ETD), No Credit for the Degree (NCD), or Forfeit.
-Students can increase their CGPA by replacing their lower grades below the 2000 level with higher grades at the same level.
+This allows students to increase their CGPA by pushing out low grades below the 2000-level through replacement by higher grades at the same level.